 From the library homepage, select "Databases," then "Anthropology, Political Science, etc." Read the descriptions of the resources listed to determine which might contain scholarly articles about democracy in Afghanistan.
 Three possibilities are listed here, but these are certainly not the only options!

-▪ Academic Search Premier - be sure to select the box by "Scholarly (Peer-Reviewed) Journals"
+▪ Academic Search Complete - be sure to select the box by "Scholarly (Peer-Reviewed) Journals"

 ▪ Political Science Complete - check the "Scholarly (Peer-Reviewed) Journals" box

-▪ PAIS (Public Affairs Information Service) International - change the drop-down boxes from "anywhere" to "keywords"; once you have your results, choose the dark-green tab that says "Peer-Reviewed Journals"
+▪ PAIS (Public Affairs Information Service) International - change the drop-down boxes from "anywhere" to "abstract," choose "English" as the language, and check the "Peer-reviewed" box

 **Locating and reading articles**

 So, you've found an article that sounds good.
 How do you find a copy so you can read it?

 1. If there's a full-text link in the database you're in, just click on it!